top of page

 Those suffering depression will isolate themselves from family and friends and fail to keep in touch with those who care.
 This is a result of who they are feeling about themselves and their life, not you.

-• Accept yourself that you may not understand the reasons for their illness
+• Accept you may not fully understand their illness.

 Woman on Window Sill